DV

 Which of GPIX, ISPY, SPYI, TSPY, and XDTE is best for dividend income?

 It depends on your goals.
-XDTE currently offers the highest distribution yield, which means more income per dollar invested.
-However, a lower-yield fund may offer better total return or lower volatility.
+XDTE currently offers the highest reported distribution yield, which means more income per dollar invested.
+However, a lower-yield fund may offer better total return or lower volatility, and funds without an established distribution history have no comparable yield to evaluate.
 Consider your time horizon and risk tolerance.

 What is the difference between GPIX, ISPY, SPYI, TSPY, and XDTE?

-GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a seeks current income while maintaining prospects for capital appreciation by investing at least 80% of net assets in companies included in the s&p 500 and selling call options with exposure to the benchmark. strategy, issued by Goldman Sachs.
-ISPY (ProShares S&P 500 High Income ETF) tracks SPX with a seeks investment results that track the performance of the s&p 500 daily covered call index, pursuing a daily covered call writing strategy that combines a long position in the s&p 500 index with short positions in daily call options. strategy, issued by ProShares.
-SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with a seeks to generate high monthly income in a tax efficient manner while targeting equity appreciation. strategy, issued by NEOS.
-TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a the tappalpha spy growth & daily income etf (the "fund") seeks current income while maintaining prospects for capital appreciation. the fund’s secondary investment objective is to seek exposure to the performance of the spdr s&p 500 etf trust ("spy"), subject to a limit on potential investment gains. strategy, issued by TappAlpha.
+GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 strategy, issued by Goldman Sachs.
+ISPY (ProShares S&P 500 High Income ETF) tracks SPX with a basket strategy, issued by ProShares.
+SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options strategy, issued by NEOS.
+TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a growth strategy, issued by TappAlpha.
 XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call strategy, issued by Roundhill Investments.

 Can I hold GPIX, ISPY, SPYI, TSPY, and XDTE together?